alperkaya0/NearestTargetAlgorithm/README.md

 # NearestTargetAlgorithm
-Some of my old but gold algorithm.
+An old code of mine.
 Codes are old too.